jpreecedev/developerhandbook/src/pages/create-restful-api-authentication-using-web-api-jwt/index.md

 ## Packages

 Open up the **packages.config** file.
 Some packages should have already been added to enable Web API itself.
-Please add the the following additional packages;
+Please add the following additional packages;

 ```powershell
 install-package EntityFramework